MuhammadKhizar967/cypressassignments/readme.txt

 Here is the Readme file for the new git repo
-Changing readme from assignment breanch
+Changing readme from assignment branch